-I carefully measured volume levels using a great little digital sound level meter at 1 meter (3.28 ft) from the purifier.
+I carefully measured volume levels using a No products found. at 1 meter (3.28 ft) from the purifier.

 They’re basically identical in fan volume, as you can see (it tends to be a bit higher when they’re new and haven’t fully broken in yet).
 Both are very quiet on the lowest setting!
 That’s similar to another competitor in their price range, the Levoit LV-H132.

 Maintenance parts & cost

 The germ-killing ultraviolet light (UV) bulb (left) and the replacement HEPA filter with activated carbon filter section (right) are the same for both models.
 Expect to spend around $25 for the bulb and somewhere between $30-35 for the filter.The GermGuardian Filter B (FTL4825) serves as the replacement for both models.
 Additionally, the UV bulb (the LB4000) is the same as well.
 You don’t have to be concerned that buying one model means paying more when it comes time to replace the filter or bulb.